BeanyTheCoder/js-polygon-playground/README.md

 ## Features ✨

-- Ability to find:
+- Change the number of sides and the script will find:
   - Sum of interior angles
   - A single interior angle
   - A single exterior angle
-  - The name of the polygon(these only go up to 12)
+  - The name of the polygon (these only go up to 12)

 ## Installation & Usage 🛠️